luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

   - visualisation
 ---

 The first step around any data related challenge is to start by exploring the data itself.
-This could be by looking at, for example, the distributions of certain variables or correlations between variables.
+This could be by looking at, for example, the distributions of certain variables or looking at potential correlations between variables.

 The problem nowadays is that most datasets have a large number of variables.
 In other words, they have a high number of dimensions along which the data is distributed.
 Visually exploring the data can then become challenging and most of the time even practically impossible to do manually.
-However, such visual exploration however is incredibly important in any data-related problem.
-Therefore it is key to understand how to visualise high-dimensional datasets using a technique known as dimensionality reduction.
+However, such visual exploration is incredibly important in any data-related problem.
+Therefore it is key to understand how to visualise high-dimensional datasets.
+This can be achieved using techniques known as dimensionality reduction.
 This post will focus on two techniques that will allow us to do this: PCA and t-SNE.

-However, more about that later.
+More about that later.
 Lets first get some (high-dimensional) data to work with.

 ### MNIST dataset